Updated 2023

 Sully Annual Car Show

-Attend the Sully Annual Car Show on June 18, to see over 200 antique cars on display.
-Classic cars will be judged, and trophies awarded.
-Included in the show will be restoration displays, cars for sale, tours of the first floor of the historic house, music, food, a children’s tent, and a flea market!
+Attend the Sully Annual Car Show on June 16, to see over 200 antique cars on display.
+Classic cars will be judged and trophies awarded.
+Included in the show will be restoration displays, cars for sale, tours of the first floor of Sully Historic Site's main house, music, food, a children’s tent, and a flea market!
 Learn about Juneteenth and little-known African American inventors and patent holders in the transportation industry.

-Be sure to keep tabs on our event calendar for more Juneteenth programming, like a symphony concert and a garden celebration!
+Be sure to keep tabs on our event calendar for more Juneteenth programming, including activities like a symphony concert and a garden celebration!

 More Events